-Meet the awesome composer whose music was published under HER BROTHER’S name
+Who was Fanny Mendelssohn, the unsung composer whose music was published under her brother’s name?

 Fanny Mendelssohn was a truly great composer, but she faced an almost overwhelming set of obstacles to getting her work published.

 Fanny Mendelssohn was born in Hamburg on 14 November 1805 and learned to play the piano when she was a child.

 She was such an impressive young musician that the composer Carl Friedrich Zelter said of her: “This child really is something special”.

 But Fanny wasn’t just a brilliant performer, she was also a composer – like her younger brother Felix.